Can Parakeets Eat Broccoli?

 Nutritional Values Benefits

 • Wild parakeets can get vitamin D by consuming broccoli.
-It is abundant in vitamin D, making it equally suitable as taking vitamin D from the sun.
+It is abundant in vitamin D, making it equally suitable for taking vitamin D from the sun.

 • It is rich in vitamin K, which proves to be very fundamental for growing stronger bones and a better digestive system.